DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 sudo nomad run webapp.nomad
 ```

-After the job is done, just go to the ssh client connection and check for the docker containers running with:
+After the job is done, just go to the nomad client connection and check for the docker containers running with:

 ```sh
 sudo docker ps
 ```

 You can see the instance ip and port.
 Just copy and paste it in your browser and should be able to see a webpage.
+Since the docker container uses the private IP of the instance, put the public ip of your instance with the same port as stated on
+docker ps.

 The result will be a page similar to this: